Wednesday Oct 04, 2023

 Low Prep (On the fly, homebrew settings)

 Choose an RPG, a setting, a more or less defined plot hook, create a few characters and go.
 All you need is a first scene.
-Ideally, the first scene should be well-defined, action packed and theme-centric.
+For beginners, the first scene should be well-defined, action packed, and theme-centric.
 The rest, is up to your characters to dice.
 Figure out the rest on the fly, as part of the game

-– Surprise yourself more often, dealing with the unknown, start with a random event
+– Surprise yourself more often, deal with the unknown

 – You might get stuck more often

-– Relies more on the solo system or gm emulator (needs more often inspiration and prompts)
+– Relies more on the solo system or GM emulator (needs inspiration and prompts more often to get help)

 Tips

-– Use a solo system that can answer more than just yes or no, you will need it in this mode
+– Use a solo system that can answer more than just yes or no. Extra twists in the answers help a lot

 Pros